blueskyfish/heringsfish-cli/website/content/plugins/plugin-deploy-maven.md

 > This section describes the plugin **Deploy Maven**.

 ## Description

-  Build the application with maven.
+Builds the project with Maven and deploy the application(s) on the server.

 ## Requirement